 For those majoring in physics, we offer a broad range of courses that emphasize a variety of topics in physics while building both theoretical understanding and experimental skills.
 Middlebury physics majors apply their education in a wide variety of careers.
 Some pursue graduate work in physics and related fields; others find their physics degrees valuable in engineering, medicine, business, law, teaching, government service, and other pursuits.
 The physics program is designed to serve the needs of both those intending advanced study in physics and those for whom formal work in physics will end with the Middlebury degree.

 The physics department encourages its majors to study abroad to gain experience at international research facilities, improve language proficiency, and pursue academic interests outside of physics.
 Students who study abroad, or in a 2-1-1-1 pre-engineering program, may be eligible to transfer one upper-level physics course per term off campus for the physics major.
-Transfer is contingent upon approval of the department chair, for a maximum of two transferred courses, of which only one may be an elective.
+Transfer is contingent upon approval of the department chair, for a maximum of two transferred courses.
 Students should obtain this approval before studying off campus.